 “I don’t interfere in the election process at all.
 There is only one thing I meddle in, and that is when a few individuals want to stand against the popular vote and the people’s choice, intruding on the people’s vote.
 Anyone who seeks to confront a nation’s vote, I will stand against them.
 This has been the same in the previous elections.

-This was the same case for elections of 2001, 2005, 2009, and 2013.
+This was the same case for the elections of 2001, 2005, 2009, and 2013.
 Sometimes, this happens right before the eyes of the people.
 And in other cases, this humble person was informed while the people were not.
 In all those elections, I have mentioned, there were people who wanted to confront the elections.
 It became clear only in 2009; but in all those years, I stood up.
 I made it clear that whatever the election results are, they should be acknowledged.”

 International Confrontation against Iran

-Iran has faced 8 years of imposed war by US, France, UK, Germany, Soviet Union & other western governments, lasting from 22 September 1980, when Sadam invaded Iran, to 20 August 1988.
+Iran has faced 8 years of imposed war by the US, France, the UK, Germany, the Soviet Union & other western governments, lasting from 22 September 1980, when Sadam invaded Iran, to 20 August 1988.
 Iran’s political independence and economic autonomy under the Islamic Republic have helped the Iranian people to face the multiple sanctions imposed by the “International Community,” since 1979 until now.

 This economic-financial isolation made Iran’s economy more powerful.
 Economists and financial experts consider these sanctions as the reason behind the industrial, economic, military and scientific progress, which Iran has witnessed since 1979.